 “And if he was of the companions of the right (those people who are following this path), then the angels will say, ‘Peace for you, you are from companions of the right.’
 But if he was one of the deniers who went astray (the people who feed their ego, who do not work on their mind), then for him is the accommodation of scaling water and burning in hell fire.” ―Al-Waqi’ah 90-94

 What is this left-hand path and right-hand path?
 We will not go into too much detail here, but the right-hand path refers to people who are working to incarnate the Being, who are eliminating the ego.
 The left-hand path is often referred to as the path of the sorcerers, of black magicians, people who fortify desire and who enter states of suffering which are very intense.

 So “Indeed, this is the true certainty.
 So exalt the name of your Lord, the Most Great.”
 That is the end of that Surah.

 This is true certainty, and many people often get very afraid when they read the Qur’an.
 They see the language as very strong, mentioning damnation and hell fire and states of suffering, and become very afraid and very averse to this tradition.
 But if we waken our consciousness in the internal planes, we find that we are recompensed for what we do.
 It is the law of nature.
 If we are good people, we develop our conduct and develop certainty, we know that we will go to better states when physically the body dies.
 But if we are passionate, filled with hatred, with violence, with adultery, with sarcasm, with Phariseeism, fanaticism, egotism, we will naturally follow the trajectory of our own actions.
-This is the truth and certainty.
+This is the truth of certainty.
 The law, the truth, Al-Ḥaqq.
 It is the way to see how to get out of that, and meditation aids us in that process.